tayloryork/livereload-jvm/README.md

 Alternatives
 ============

+* [LiveReload-JVM](https://github.com/davidB/livereload-jvm/) This project was start with the LiveReload-JVM as the base.
+It used an embedded standalone jetty webserver instead of integrating with your own webserver.
 * [LiveReload 2/3](http://livereload.com/) the main tool (Mac & Windows only) include GUI
 * [guard-livereload](https://github.com/guard/guard-livereload) a LiveReload server-side for Guard (Ruby)
 * [grunt-reload](https://github.com/webxl/grunt-reload) a LiveReload server-side for Grunt (javascript/nodejs)